 As an example, the feed rate while cutting aluminum at a depth of 0.01" is around 40 inches per minute (ipm) for a profiling cut.

-You can cut aluminum with a much better finishing on Nomad 3 when compared to the earlier model-Nomad 883.
+You can cut aluminum with a much better finish on Nomad 3 when compared to the earlier model-Nomad 883.

 4. Chassis/Frame of Nomad 3

-Nomad 3 has an all-metal frame made of aluminum that has excellent rigidity and that makes this CNC router suitable for cutting small metal stock.
+Nomad 3 has an all-metal frame made of aluminum that has excellent rigidity, making this CNC router suitable for cutting small metal stock.